Great Atlantic Resources (CVE:GR) Trading Down 17.6% – Should You Sell?

-Great Atlantic Resources Corp.
-(CVE:GR – Get Free Report)’s share price fell 17.6% during trading on Wednesday .
-The company traded as low as C$0.07 and last traded at C$0.07.
-330,302 shares traded hands during mid-day trading, an increase of 225% from the average session volume of 101,587 shares.
+Shares of Great Atlantic Resources Corp.
+(CVE:GR – Get Free Report) were down 17.6% during trading on Thursday .
+The stock traded as low as C$0.07 and last traded at C$0.07.
+Approximately 330,302 shares traded hands during mid-day trading, an increase of 225% from the average daily volume of 101,587 shares.
 The stock had previously closed at C$0.09.

 Great Atlantic Resources Stock Down 17.6%